Accountant general: India

 In India, the accountant general is the head of audit team.

 Mauritius

 The accountant general is the administrative Head of the Treasury of the Republic of Mauritius.
-He or she has to ensure that a proper system of account exists in every department of the Treasury and to exercise general supervision over the receipts of public revenue and over the expenditure of the Government.
-He has to submit to the Director of Audit within six months of the close of every financial year financial statements showing the financial position on the last day of such financial year.
+The accountant general has to ensure that a proper system of account exists in every department of the Treasury and to exercise general supervision over the receipts of public revenue and over the expenditure of the Government and has to submit to the Director of Audit within six months of the close of every financial year financial statements showing the financial position on the last day of such financial year.

 Nigeria

 The Office of Accountant-General of the Federation was established under Civil Services re-organization Decree No. 43 in 1988.
 The incumbent is responsible for the overall management of all receipt and payments of the Republic of Nigeria.

 Singapore

 The accountant-general is in effect the chief financial officer of the Government and heads a department within the Ministry of Finance.
 The incumbent has to fulfil statutory duties under the constitution, the Financial Procedure Act and other legislative statutes.